-For many people, watermelon is an undeniable symbol of summer.
-Bursting with juice and sweetness, few things are more refreshing on a hot summer day.
-In our mind, no summer cookout is complete without a watermelon or three.
-Perhaps the best way to eat watermelon is to simply cut it into big slices and eat the flesh straight off the rind, but the fruit also makes a wonderful ingredient in the kitchen.
+Watermelon is an undeniable symbol of summer.
+Bursting with juice and sweetness, few things are more refreshing on a hot summer day than a big slice nibbled straight off the rind, but the juicy melon also makes a wonderful ingredient for both sweet and savory recipes.

-When you think of a watermelon, you probably think of a large, juicy, green-rind watermelon like the Crimson Sweet.
-But there are tons of other varieties to explore, so don’t be afraid to branch out at the farmers’ market.
-Some types to seek out include the tiny, pink-fleshed Little Baby Flower; Moon and Stars, an heirloom watermelon that can reach 40 pounds; and the Yellow Doll, which boasts soft fruit and a golden rind.
+Crimson Sweet, the familiar, extra-large green-skinned watermelon, is a standard find on fruit stands in the summer months, But there are dozens of other varieties to explore; don’t be afraid to branch out at the farmers’ market.
+Seek out the tiny, pink-fleshed Little Baby Flower; the massive Moon and Stars—an heirloom watermelon that can reach 40 pounds; and the Yellow Doll, which boasts particularly soft flesh and a golden rind.

-Once you lug that watermelon home, try teaming the sweet fruit with briny, crumbly cheeses, such as feta or cotija.
+Once you lug your melon home, team the sweet fruit with briny, crumbly cheeses, such as feta or cotija, or blend the flesh with spirits and ice for a refreshing summer cocktail.
 And don’t relegate the watermelon rinds to the compost heap.
-Bathe them in vinegar to create delicious pickles—they make an excellent foil for smoked or grilled meats.
-Lastly, take note that juicy watermelon makes a great canvas for summer cocktails—the mellow, sweet flavor pairs well with all kinds of spirits.
-Find all this and more in our collection of best watermelon recipes below.
+Simmer them in vinegar to make delicious pickles—they make an excellent foil for smoked or grilled meats.